 There are two main sources that contribute to noise emissions.
 One source is the motor and the second is the track.
 The motor is noticeably quieter when compared to the track, but the drive system must be covered to prevent injury in the case of drive failure or catastrophe.
 This offered an opportunity to reduce noise emitted from the motor.
 The track noise can be reduced through the use of a track skirt, but this option is not visually pleasing.
 Rather than adding a track skirt, the team decided to make the track as efficient as possible by replacing old worn parts such as the slide rails and block wheel mounts to prevent undesired movement and noise.
-The team is also exploring different materials to insulate the inside of the tunnel, but no current data is available.
+Noise dampening and use of quiet drive components resulted in 63 dB of noise as the snowmobile drives by, which is as quiet as a library conversation.
+The benefits of a quiet design include being able to converse while two or more electric snowmobiles are running (a drawback of IC snowmobiles during necessary communication between riders), not disturbing wildlife, and improving the public acceptance of snowmobile trails routed close to private homes.